-You know that feeling when you wake up in the morning and ask your self.
+Here’s why you need to know about different men’s jacket styles.
+First, of all, you know that feeling when you wake up in the morning and ask your self.
 What should I wear today?
 You go through your closet and don’t have much to choose from.
 Well, that is a bit of a challenge.
 It’s nothing like having one favourite pair of jeans where you could conceivably get away with.
-Can you imagine wearing a leather jacket full of snaps and zippers at a dinner party with your girlfriend’s parents for a very first time?
+Can you imagine wearing a leather jacket full of snaps and zippers at a dinner party with your girlfriend’s parents for the very first time?
 That would look a bit awkward.
 What you need is to add more variety to your wardrobe.
 Investing in a few different

 - An Overcoat